Pope Pius XII and the Holocaust: Hitler's Pope and The Myth of Hitler's Pope

-In 1999, John Cornwell's controversial Hitler's Pope was highly critical of Pius, arguing that he had not "done enough", or "spoken out enough" against the Holocaust.
-Cornwell argued that Pius's entire career as the nuncio to Germany, cardinal secretary of state, and pope was characterized by a desire to increase and centralize the power of the Papacy, and that he subordinated opposition to the Nazis to that goal.
-He further argued that Pius was antisemitic and that this stance prevented him from caring about the European Jews.
-(Cornwell's views have developed (as noted below), now stating he is unable to judge the Pope's motivation).
-In the assessment of the Encyclopedia Britannica, Cornwell's depiction of the Pope as antisemitic, lacked "credible substantiation".
-Kenneth L. Woodward stated in his review in Newsweek that "errors of fact and ignorance of context appear on almost every page".

-Cornwell's work was the first to have access to testimonies from Pius's beatification process as well as to many documents from Pacelli's nunciature which had just been opened under the seventy-five year rule by the Vatican State Secretary archives.
-Cornwell's work was highly controversial.
-Much praise of Cornwell centered around his disputed claim that he was a practising Catholic who had attempted to absolve Pius with his work.
+In 1999, John Cornwell's Hitler's Pope was highly critical of Pius, arguing that he had not "done enough" or "spoken out enough" against the Holocaust.
+Cornwell argued that Pius's entire career as nuncio to Germany, cardinal secretary of state, and pope was characterized by a desire to increase and centralize the power of the papacy and that he subordinated opposition to the Nazis to that goal.
+He further argued that Pius had anti-Jewish leanings and that this stance prevented him from caring about European Jews.
+(Cornwell's views evolved during the next five years (see below); he stated in 2004 that at that point he felt unable to judge Pius's wartime motives.)
+In an article in the Encyclopedia Britannica, St. John's University history professor Frank J. Coppa wrote that Cornwell's depiction of Pius as antisemitic lacked "credible substantiation".
+Kenneth L. Woodward, then religion editor at Newsweek and later writer-in-residence at the Lumen Christi Institute, wrote in his Newsweek review that "errors of fact and ignorance of context appear on almost every page".
+By contrast, Volker Berghahn, professor of history at Columbia University, wrote in his review in The New York Times, "By combining the painstaking research of other scholars with his own new documentation on Pius's knowledge and behavior during World War II, John Cornwell, a British journalist and research associate of Jesus College, Cambridge, makes a case in 'Hitler's Pope' that is very difficult to refute."
+Catholic priest and Seton Hall University history professor John F. Morley, while disagreeing with much of Cornwell's thesis, wrote that "this is a fascinating book which enlightens while it enrages, accuses while it challenges, offends while it searches for truth," and thatdespite its serious flaws, Hitler’s Pope is a book that cannot, and should not, be ignored.
+Every point that Cornwell raises—whether it is Pacelli’s early career, his concordat negotiations, his spirituality and approach to the world, his refusal ever to explicitly criticize Nazi Germany, and his reaction to the Holocaust—is a matter of crucial concern to Catholics.
+For Catholics to gloss over Pius’s actions as if there were no problems, no evidence of short-sightedness, no sacrificing of one principle for another, no infatuation with the notion of the church triumphant, denies the moral purpose of historical study.
+Pius XII cannot be seen to be above criticism.Cornwell's work was the first to have access to testimonies from Pius's beatification process as well as to many documents from Pacelli's nunciature that had just been opened under the seventy-five year rule by the Vatican State Secretary archives.
+Some praise of Cornwell referenced his disputed claim that he was a practising Catholic who had attempted to absolve Pius with his work.